 I present an initial look at mogharnas dome variation.
 It provided me with my first exploration into the unknown world of modern muqarnas design.
 Muqarnas is the Arabic, while mogharnas is Persian.

-Muqarnas Domes Offer Boundless Variation
+Muqarnas Domes Offer Great Variation

 I developed the ‘Ray’ method first.
 Here is an animation of it.
 It has four tiers.
-From a design perspective it is unlikely that a dome would use more than three or four tiers.
+From a design perspective, it is unlikely that a dome would use more than three or four tiers.
 It would probably look too repetitious.
 However, more tiers would be an opportunity to use more expansion methods.

 The ‘Crescent’ expansion method is the next I developed.
 Here is its animation.
 By having alternate layers curve in opposite directions the effect is more pleasing.
 It has three tiers.
 Note: the central dome is identical to the ‘Ray’ dome above.

 There is a large number of central dome expansion methods for muqarnas.
 A mathematician could determine how many.
 However, I can point to the scope and breadth of variation with the image below.
 Each expansion method uses one of each of the sixteen unique muqarnas tiles.

 A Few of the Possible Expansion Method Variations

 To demonstrate the validity of my approach above I offer a 3D rendering of the ‘Flame’ method below.
 It is diagrammed in the top right of the image above.
 Note: the lines are a partial plan view of the central muqarnas dome.